Taksim Mosque: History

-Construction Process
+Construction process

 Following approval for the construction of the mosque by the Istanbul #2 Regional Council for the Protection of Cultural Heritage on January 19, 2017, it was announced that some small offices and facilities would be demolished.
 Site preparations started on February 9, 2017.
 Ahmet Misbah Demircan, the Mayor of Beyoğlu District, named Şefik Birkiye the architect of the mosque on February 10, 2017; Sur Yapı was contracted to carry out its construction.

 Location

-The mosque is located just behind Taksim Maksemi, the stone water storage unit built by Mahmud I in 1731.
+The mosque is located just behind Taksim Maksemi, the stone water storage unit and distribution source built by Sultan Mahmud I in 1731.
 The mosque faces the Atatürk Cultural Center across Taksim Square.
 The pedestrian shopping street, Istiklal Caddesi, runs off Taksim Square beside the mosque.
-The Hagia Triada Greek Orthodox Church is on the other side of Istiklal Caddesi from the mosque.
+The Hagia Triada Greek Orthodox Church is on the other side of Istiklal Street from the mosque.

-Architectural Features
+Architectural features

 Excluding the two minarets, the mosque's height is approximately 30 m, making it the same height as the two historical churches in the vicinity.
 The mosque has been designed in a modern take on the traditional domed style associated with Sinan and has been cleverly tailored to fit its confined setting.
 The complex includes a conference and exhibition hall and an underground parking garage.

+The mosque's design contains details that are not found in classical Ottoman Turkish architecture, such as the shape and proportion of the oversized balconies on the minarets.
+The smaller cupolas surrounding the main dome are reminiscent of Mughal architecture in terms of design.